mairima/pp2-codequiz/README.md

 ![screenshot](documentation/features/responsive.png)

 > [!IMPORTANT]
-> The examples in these templates are strongly influenced by the Code Institute walkthrough project called "Love Maths", Tutorial from *([GreatStack](https://www.youtube.com/watch?v=PBcqGxrr9g8 ))* and AI recomendations.
+> The examples in the quiz are strongly influenced by the Code Institute walkthrough project called "Love Maths", Tutorial from *([GreatStack](https://www.youtube.com/watch?v=PBcqGxrr9g8 ))* and AI recomendations.

 ## UX